-Figure 3.17 compares the CDP stacks with datum statics correction only and with tomographic weathering statics correction.
+Figure 3.17 compares the CDP stacks with datum statics correction only and with tomographic weathering statics corrected.
 The images from the tomographic weathering statics corrected CDP stack are more coherent and better resolved than the datum statics corrected CDP stack.
 These results demonstrate that the fast marching method is accurate and is effective when used in refraction tomography.

 Fast marching, WFC, ray shooting method and paraxial method are all based on the principles of high-frequency ray theory.
 They all produce accurate travel times when the velocity model varies smoothly.
 Similar to the classical ray shooting method, the paraxial method has the problem of diverging ray paths and shadow zones in areas of complex structure.
 WFC alleviates this problem by interpolating additional ray segments along wavefronts to ensure sufficient ray density.
-Both paraxial and WFC methods can produce multi-arrivals as well as amplitude.
+Both paraxial and WFC methods can produce multi-arrivals as well as amplitude tables, which are important for true amplitude migration.
 However, the fast marching method can only produce minimum traveltime values.
-Therefore, WFC and paraxial methods are better suited for depth imaging of complex structures.
+Therefore, WFC and paraxial methods are better suited for depth imaging of complex structures, where multi-arrivals are necessary to recreate the complexity of the wavefields by using several wavefronts.
 The fast marching method expands the wavefront and computes traveltime from the source to each grid cell without additional interpolation by solving the eikonal equation.
 Both fast marching and WFC methods can handle up-turning rays; therefore, they can be used in refraction tomography.
 We used the fast marching method in the refraction tomography processing of the Hussar 2D lines.
 The CDP stack image from the refraction tomography processing is more coherent and better resolved than the CDP stack with datum statics correction.
 Therefore, refraction travel times computed from the fast marching method are accurate and the velocity model from the refraction tomography is reliable and can potentially be used as starting model for full-waveform inversion and depth imaging.
 We did not perform a comprehensive analysis of the effects of these ray tracing methods in depth imaging.
-However, based on the observed geometry of the ray paths in our tests using the Marmousi model, we believe the proper application of the multivalue traveltime, amplitude and ray path distance information from WFC and paraxial method can have a significant impact on the quality of the final depth image.
+However, based on the observed geometry of the ray paths in our tests using the Marmousi model, we believe the proper application of the multi-value traveltime, amplitude and ray path distance information from WFC and paraxial method can have a significant impact on the quality of the final depth image.

-Trave-time tomography inversion problem using feedbacks from reflection data
+Trave-time tomography inversion problem using feedbacks from

+reflection data

 This chapter combines the review of the inverse problem with a proposal of using feedbacks from reflection data to improve the near-surface velocity model.
-I include the following published paper in the chapter.
+I include the following published paper in the chapter (reproduced with Permision from Society of Exploration Geophysics).

-Robust refraction statics solution and near-surface velocity model building using feedback from reflection data Bernard Law and Daniel Trad, 2018 Published in Geophysics, 83, P. U63-77
+Robust refraction statics solution and near-surface velocity model building using feedback from reflection data

+Bernard Law and Daniel Trad, 2018

+Published in Geophysics, 83, P. U63-77